I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 - Register for an account here

-- Get 100 free credits if you sign up with a work email, or 10 credits for personal email
+- Get 100 free credits if you sign up with a work email, or 10 credits for a personal email

 Create a new Next.js project